Robo3D/User-Manuals/docs/source/C2/getting-started/index.rst

    :alt: Inclusions Box
    :align: center

 Now we are ready to take off the additional shipping material and zip ties.
 There are 4 orange rod holders that need to be taken off.
 Simply push on the clip and it will come off.
-There is one at each corner of the top gantry
+There is one at each corner of the top gantry.

 .. image:: images/Rod-clip-removal.gif
    :alt: Clip Removal